ommishra-2004/QnA_Tube/README.md

 ```bash
 python main.py
 ```
+---
+## Limitations: Youtube Transcript Api blocks host Ip's after a certain number of continous user requests, So solution of this problem is to integrate Dynamic Moving Ip's, instead of static single Ip.

+---

 ##Contributing
 Contributions are welcome!
 Whether it's adding support for more LLMs or improving the UI, feel free to fork the repo and submit a PR.